Introduction to broadcasts

 - Schedule or send it.

-Newsletters do offer a few powerful options that aren’t available for other campaigns or broadcasts:
+One-time sends do offer a few powerful options that aren’t available for other automations or broadcasts:

 - Send to Everyone: You can send a message to everyone in your workspace without setting up a segment or assigning attributes.
 This helps you send important messages, like changes to your Terms Of Service or company-wide alerts.